Kowa (company): Overview

 A Kowa TSN-774 spotting scope being used for digiscoping.

 Kowa Company is the core of the umbrella Kowa Group.
 Other companies within the group include Kowa's sibling firm Kowabo Company, Ltd. and the consolidated subsidiary Kowa Pharmaceutical Company, Ltd..
 Its predecessor, Hattori Kensaburo Shoten, notably supported the industrialist Sakichi Toyoda's development of his automatic loom.
 The business is divided into trading and manufacturing divisions.
 The trading company division trades in fibers, machines, building materials, watercraft, mineral resources, chemical materials, and everyday goods.
 Meanwhile, the manufacturing division produces medicine, medical equipment, optical instruments, and energy-saving products.

 Marketing of Kowa medical products under such brand names as Colgen Kowa and Cabagin Kowa via nationwide TV commercials increased the company's brand recognition.
 The company also manufactures and sells Prominar-brand camera lenses, spotting scopes, and video equipment that is used by NHK and various commercial TV and radio stations.

 Kowa is the largest shareholder in both Bull-Dog Sauce Co. and Meito Sangyo Co., with which it shares cross ownership.
 The company also owned the now-defunct radio station RADIO-i.

 History

-Founded in 1894 in Nagoya as Hattori Kanesaburo Wholesale Store, Kowa was riginally established in the textile sector, it later diversified into pharmaceuticals, optics, and precision instruments.
+Founded in 1894 in Nagoya as Hattori Kanesaburo Wholesale Store, Kowa was originally established in the textile sector.
+It later diversified into pharmaceuticals, optics, and precision instruments.
 In the field of photography, Kowa is primarily known for manufacturing cameras and photographic lenses from the late 1950s through the 1970s, through its division Kowa Optical Works (later reorganized as Kowa Company Ltd. for the optics sector).